“He who says he is in the light, and hates his brother, is in darkness until now.”

 Christians do hate other Christians.
 When this happens, we step out of fellowship with God.
 Hate stumbles our walk with God.

 Without love for the family of God, there can no love for God.
 Hating the members of the family of God is equivalent to walking in darkness.
 Hate and fellowship with God cannot mix.

 We can hate overtly or covertly.
-Either way, we no long fellowship with God.
-Coldness, isolation or exclusion of another Christian hinders our walk with God.
+Either way, we no longer fellowship with God.
+Coldness, isolation, or exclusion of another Christian hinders our walk with God.

 We cannot claim fellowship with God and make a practice of hating the one we profess to own as our brother.
 Hate is not “not loving.”
 Hatred is the absence of divine love produced by the Holy Spirit for fellow Christians.

-Can you say, “As far as I know, there is nothing between me and any one else.
-I am free to love.”?
+Can you say, “As far as I know, there is nothing between me and anyone else that I am free to love.”?